leichaoL/typst-table-paste/README.md

 1. Copy a table from Excel, Word, or a CSV source.
 2. In a `.typ` file, press `Ctrl+Shift+V` (or `Cmd+Shift+V`).
 3. A table file is saved to `typ_tables/`, and a reference is inserted at the cursor.
+4. You can edit the table file separately to keep your main file clean.

 Note: Use `Ctrl+Shift+V` instead of `Ctrl+V` to avoid conflicts with other paste extensions (like typst-figure-pastetools).